jann3/dejaviewer/README.md

 # DejaViewer

-An image viewer primarily as a single purpose replacement for the detault Windows 'Photos' app - which doesn't hot load images anymore.
+An image viewer built primarily as a single purpose replacement for the default Windows 'Photos' app - which doesn't hot reload files anymore.
 Built using [Electron](https://electron.atom.io/).

 ## Current Features

-* Single image viewer
+* Image viewer for previewing glitchart based on Chrome
-* Automatic 'hot' reloading when modifying image files
+* Hot reload - when modifying an image the viewer will refresh whenever the file is saved
-* UI interface
-* Open images via dialog window or drag & drop
+* Accessible user interface, images can also be drag and dropped

 ## How to donwload and run this project manually

-Currently this project requires [Node](https://nodejs.org/en/download/) and [Electron](https://electron.atom.io/) to be installed, once Node has been installed run the following npm command to install Electron:
+Currently this project requires [Node](https://nodejs.org/en/download/) to be installed, run the following npm command to install Electron globally:

 ```
 npm install -g electron
 ```

-Then [download DejaViewer](https://github.com/Jann3/DejaViewer/archive/master.zip) or clone the project, then extract and run the following npm commands:
+Then [download dejaviewer](https://github.com/jann3/dejaviewer/archive/master.zip), then extract and run the following npm commands:

 ```
-cd DejaViewer
+cd dejaviewer
 npm install
 npm start
 ```